Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - The main category of shares of the foreign legal entity is not admitted to trading on a regulated market.

-These provisions also apply to controlled companies that are tax resident in EU member states, where their establishment or economic activity constitutes an artificial arrangement created with the goal of avoiding tax.
+These provisions also apply to controlled companies that are tax residents in EU member states, where their establishment or economic activity constitutes an artificial situation created for the purpose of avoiding tax.

 What fees are likely to be involved?

 No standard fees are provided for in Greek law.
 Fees may be determined depending on factors such as the complexity of the due diligence process and the length of negotiations.

 What are the rules on management buy-outs?